Top Bankruptcy Attorney in New York City | Debt Relief & Fresh Start

 Besides stopping foreclosure, Chapter 13 also:

 If you’re considering bankruptcy or simply want to understand your options, we’re here for you.
-Call or text us at 212-244-2882, email us at info@midtownbankruptcy.com, or visit www.midtownbankruptcy.com to get started.
-At The Law Office of William Waldner, P.C., we’ve helped countless New Yorkers take control of their financial future — and we’re ready to help you, too.
+Contact us at (212) 244-2882, send us an email at info@midtownbankruptcy.com, or visit www.midtownbankruptcy.com to initiate the process.
+At The Law Office of William Waldner, P.C., we’ve helped countless New Yorkers take control of their financial future—and we’re ready to help you, too.